jacobvarner/100-days-of-code/r1-log.md

 Finished the Object Oriented Programming section on [freeCodeCamp](https://www.freecodecamp.org).
 It was really helpful to go over some of the convenient functions built in that allowed sorting, traversing, and modifying arrays.
 I had made some of these functions myself in the past and it will be nice to use the built in functions going forward.

 I also decided to add a cool announcement dropdown to my [personal site](https://www.jacobvarner.com) to let people know that I am currently in the middle of this challenge so that they can follow along.
 It also allows me to re-use it for other announcements in the future.

+### R1D5
+Completed the first 10 [freeCodeCamp](https://www.freecodecamp.org) algorithm challenges.
+A little easier to start, but it was nice to get more comfortable with arrays and strings.